corey2/college-code/CollegeCode/COSI12B/pa4B/readmepart2.txt

 for sale.
 Catalog is effectively an ArrayList that stores a name and has limited access to the repretoire of usual ArrayList methods.
 ItemOrder represents an order of a given quantity of a given item.
-It can return certain parts of its state, find its total priice, print itself, and compare itself to other ItemOrder objects in terms of quantity.
+It can return certain parts of its state, find its total price, print itself, and compare itself to other ItemOrder objects in terms of quantity.
 The final class is ShoppingCart, which is essentially an ArrayList of ItemOrders.
-It has the special abilities of sorting itself by quantity, finding the total price of all of its componants, and printing all the componants in one large chunk, each with only the call of a single method.
+It has the special abilities of sorting itself by quantity, finding the total price of all of its components, and printing all the components in one large chunk, each with only the call of a single method.
 Its hardest to program and therefore most impressive ability is an interesting expansion of the more basic ArrayList add method.
 The ShoppingCart will add a new potential